Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 - People don't buy it.
   Danger is small, it's OK to buy features instead.
-  It's expensive
+  It's expensive.
-  It's a PITA
+  It's a PITA.

-- Systems are complicated, so they have bugs
+- Systems are complicated, so they have bugs.

 What's next?